TreeGAN: Incorporating Class Hierarchy into Image Generation: Experiments

 \subsubsection{Qualitative Evaluation}

 In addition to comparing different methods quantitatively, we also perform a qualitative evaluation by showing exemplar images generated by different methods.
-Figure~\ref{256animal} and \ref{256medveg} show some generated images (of size 256$\times$256) from different animal classes, vegetable classes, and pathology classes.
-Figure 1 and 2 in the supplements show some generated images (of size 64$\times$64) from different animal classes, vegetable classes, and pathology classes.
-From these figures, we can see that the images generated by TreeGAN, NPC, SEG which incorporate the hierarchical relationship among classes are more realistic, clear, and vivid than those generated by methods which do not consider class hierarchy.
-For example, the vegetable images generated by StackGAN have a lot of blur or even are not recognizable.
-In contrast, the vegetable images generated by our method are natural and realistic.
-This further demonstrates that leveraging class hierarchy can improve the fidelity of generated images.
+Figure~\ref{fig:imgs} shows some images generated by DF-GAN, ``DF-GAN + Ours", LeicaGAN, and ``LeicaGAN + Ours".
+From this figure, we can see that the images generated by ``DF-GAN + Ours" and ``LeicaGAN + Ours" which incorporate hierarchical relationship among classes are more realistic, clear, and vivid than those generated by DF-GAN and LeicaGAN which do not consider class hierarchy.
+For example, vegetable images generated by DF-GAN have a lot of blur or even are not recognizable.
+In contrast, vegetable images generated by ``DF-GAN + Ours" are natural and realistic.
+This further demonstrates leveraging class hierarchy can improve the fidelity of generated images.